sr320/course-fish270/Week_3.md

 		- Suite of enzymes in the intestinal environment (see table 44.3-digestive enzymes in mammals, Ch 44, pp. 895).
 Also digestive fluids and enzymes in fishes:
 (TABLE 2 and 3)

-**Note: we can complete this part of the lecture (digestive enzymes) in the lab -See notes in Lab activity.
+Note: we can complete this part of the lecture (digestive enzymes) in the lab -See notes in Lab activity.

 	- Most nutrient absorption occurs in the intestine
-		- Cross-section of the intestinal luma shows that it is highly convoluted, increasing surface area -Absorption through membrane is either by:
+	- Cross-section of the intestinal luma shows that it is highly convoluted, increasing surface area
+	- Absorption through membrane is either by:
 	- Passive transport (concentration gradient, e.g., electrolytes, monosaccharides, some vitamins, smaller amino acids)
 	- Active transport (requires ATP)
 		- Triglycerides are absorbed as micelles
 		- Carbohydrates are absorbed as monosaccharides
 		- Calcium and phosphorus are usually complexed together for absorption

 	- All nutrients, excluding some lipids, are absorbed from the intestine via the hepatic portal vein to the liver

 - Spiral valve